YashAnand1/itldims-cmd/Modified-Grep-Like/readme.md

 ## Outputs of Command Combinations
 The possible combinations along with their outputs for the `itldims get` command have been provided below.
-For any output which is too lengthy, `. . . . .` has been used to signify that the mentioned output gives complete data but is being shown here completely.
+For any output which is too lengthy, `. . . . .` has been used at the end to signify that the mentioned output gives complete data but is being shown here completely.

 **1. `itldims get server`to get the following output:**